uyuni-project/uyuni-rfc/accepted/00000-maintenance-windows.md

 When a system is currently in Maintenance Mode, it should be possible to schedule actions "now" and for the next minute.

+#### 3rd party ITSM tool without calendar

+Without a calendar schedule actions upfront is not possible.
+Such a 3rd Party Tool could enable the maintenance mode, but nothing is prepared at that point in time.
+This makes sense only when the admin sitting in front of Uyuni Server and execute the actions "now".

+Another option would be to change the recurring action feature.
+An action could be prepared as recurring action which run automatically when the maintenance window is turned "on".
+The change of the maintenance mode would be the trigger to start the recurring action.

 #### Enforcing the Maintenance Mode on the client side